jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 You should see the following out:

-{% codeblock Output for 'git branch -D jonathan_new_feature' %}
+{% codeblock Output for: git branch -D jonathan_new_feature %}
 Deleted branch jonathan_new_feature (was a311b68).
 {% endcodeblock %}

 Run `git branch` again and you will see:

-{% codeblock Output for 'git branch' %}
+{% codeblock Output for: git branch %}
 * master
 {% endcodeblock %}